📋 Compliance & Permits Guide

 Permits are often needed for:

-• Full roof replacement or re-roofing
+• Full roof replacements or overlays

-• Commercial roofs or multi-family buildings
+• Commercial roofs, especially larger or multi-story buildings

 Common Exemptions